choforito84/cirkit/docs/index.md

 Although it would seem that a simple update made by the system administrator would be enough to be able to install Revkit, Boost and C++ cannot be updated because it generates problems with other programs in the system.

-To install the updated version of the dependencies needed, we must use Cirkit's included package manager.
-This package manager allows us to install local versions of the needed programs without the use of root privileges.
+Cirkit's included package manager allows us to install local versions of the needed programs without the use of root privileges.
 Inside the main directory of the repository, open a terminal and run the following commands:

 ```bash
  utils/tools.py install boost